Kualanamu International Airport: Roads

 The airport is connected by the Medan–Kualanamu–Tebing Tinggi Toll Road, an expressway specifically made to connect the airport and city Tebing Tinggi and other parts of eastern North Sumatra, which is also part of the Trans-Sumatra Toll Road network.
 An arterial road connecting the city of Medan and the airport were also built as an alternative.

 Bus

 A state-owned bus company, Perum DAMRI, operates services to the airport.
 The DAMRI bus has only two bus shelters in Medan, on Gatot Subroto Road next to Plaza Medan Fair and at the Amplas bus terminal.
 It takes about 60 to 90 minutes to reach the airport (depending on departure point and traffic).
 Two-hour trips from the more central Plaza Medan Fair are not uncommon.
 The fare is cheaper than a train ride to the city.
 There is also a cab service which carries passengers to several destinations.
-Tour companies Paradep and Travel Nice Trans links the airport to Parapat via Pematang Siantar that is a main gateway to reach some popular destinations like Samosir Island and Lake Toba.
+Tour companies Paradep and Travel Nice Trans links the airport to Parapat via Pematangsiantar that is a main gateway to reach some popular destinations like Samosir Island and Lake Toba.